DumitracheFlorentin/order-summary-component/README.md

   npm install --global gulp-cli
   ```

-- Now, go back to the termninal and type 'gulp' and you can see all the project.
+- Now, go back to the termninal, type 'gulp' and you can see all the project.

 ## Credits